anoopsarkar/nlp-class/hw1.md

 Developing a segmenter using the above pseudo-code that uses unigram probabilities is good enough to get close to the baseline system.
 But getting closer to the oracle score will be a more interesting challenge.
-To get full credit you **must** experiment with at least one additional model of your choice and document your work.
+In addition to getting a good score on the leaderboard you **must** experiment with at least one extension of the baseline or an additional model of your choice and document your work.
 Here are some ideas:

 * Use the bigram model to score word segmentation candidates.